 Combine two saved questions that share a common dimension (like time) on a dashboard.
 For example, you could look at revenue over time and costs over time together.

 If you’re creating a new question, you can view the results as a multi-series visualization by summarizing your data and grouping it into two groups.

 As an example, we might want to see which website or service is referring the most people to our website.
-In the Sample Dataset that ships with Metabase, you would group by the
+In the Sample Database that ships with Metabase, you would group by the

 Created At columns of the People table.